Looking for Answers?

 Mental Health Assessments typically require between 4-6 hours

-Direct billing AVAILABLE with select insurance providers
+Direct billing available with select insurance providers

 When a person is having trouble making progress in school, is struggling with academic skills (e.g., reading, writing, math), attention problems, or anxiety, or is demonstrating exceptional skills and may need more of a challenge, an assessment helps gain more information as to what supports are needed.
 The process is very thorough, comprehensive, and explores all possible psychological factors that may be impacting learning (e.g., learning disabilities, intellectual differences, social-emotional challenges, problems with attention, and so on).
+This type of assessment requires a specialized psychologist.

 OUR VIDEO ABOUT PSYCHOEDUCATIONAL ASSESSMENT IS COMING SOON!

-If attention problems are the primary concern and it is very clear that academic skills are not impacted, there may not be a need for a full psychoeducational assessment.
+ADHD rarely occurs on its own.
+Often other mental health issues such as anxiety, depression, and learning disabilities are also present.
+It is important to get a complete picture when being assessed.
+However, if attention problems are the primary concern and it is very clear that academic skills are not impacted, there may not be a need for a full psychoeducational assessment.
 In this case, a thorough ADHD assessment would be recommended, which rules out cognitive, medical, or mental health reasons for attention concerns.
 Reading, writing, and math skills would not be assessed in this type of assessment, which reduces the time and cost of the process, while still offering the most informative and clear diagnostic picture.

-OUR Audio bLOG ABOUT ADHD ASSESSMENT IS COMING SOON!
+OUR AUDIO BLOG ABOUT ADHD ASSESSMENT IS COMING SOON!

-OUR Audio post ABOUT Mental HeAlTH ASSESSMENT IS COMING SOON!
+OUR AUDIO POST ABOUT MENTAL HEALTH ASSESSMENT IS COMING SOON!

-wHAT TO expect from the Assessment process:
+What to expect from the assessment process:

 First Appointment - you will meet with your psychologist and the psychologist will listen to your reason for coming in.
 You will be asked a series of questions to gain insight into the main problem.
 By the end of the appointment you will make a plan together about how to proceed.